temporalio/documentation/docs/server-api-auth.md

 Temporal supports the ability to restrict API call access via an optional authorization mechanism.
 It enables the server to process or deny individual calls based on a caller's criteria.
 Criteria can include the caller's unique permissions, the name of the API, and the target Namespace.

-The authorization logic is customizable, making it available to a variety of use cases and identity schemes.
+The authorization and claim mapping logic is customizable, making it available to a variety of use cases and identity schemes.

 ## Authorizer